The Most Common Welding Defects: Causes and Remedies

 The easiest way to make sure that your welding is of an acceptable standard is to visually inspect the welding defect.
 If you notice any of the issues described above, you can take steps to rectify the issue or assess if they are not going to risk the quality of your workmanship.

 As a welder, it’s important to pay close attention to potential defects in your weld so as to not compromise your work on the larger project at hand.
 Most welding defects can be corrected with the right expertise, but the first step is identifying the issue.
-If you need professional help with your commercial welding project, contact us at Technoweld on 1300 00 WELD or visit our contact page.
+If you need a professional welding inspection or other welding related inspection services across Australia, contact us at Technoweld on 1300 00 WELD or visit our contact page.